skip to main content

 Wheat processing

 The new wheat processing section (below) is being integrated into the current factory site and will be connected to the existing production system.
-This new unit will use the latest available production technologies to meet our high standards of reliability, hence contributing to Cargill’s goal of feeding the world in a sustainable and responsible way.
+This new unit will use the latest available production technologies to meet our high standards of safety and reliability, hence contributing to Cargill’s goal of feeding the world in a sustainable and responsible way.

 Impacted product lines